 While I typically make these grilled chicken tenders on a charcoal grill, I’ve been known to use a grill pan on the stove during cold weather months.
 You get a similar result without having to light a fire.

-I typically serve these chicken tenders as-is, with a green vegetable on the side and some type of starch like rice or pasta.
+I typically serve these chicken tenders as-is, with lettuce tossed in Greek salad dressing and some type of starch like rice or pasta.
 That being said, I often double this recipe so that I’ll have plenty of leftover chicken to use later in the week in other dishes like tacos and salads.